November 20, 2024

 Haunted Vermont, Folklore & much more…

-Delightfully Creepy Neighborhood Park in Burlington VT
+Delightfully Odd Neighborhood Park in Burlington VT

 The Antonio and Rita Pomerleau Foundation's Neighborhood Park in Burlington, VT is one of those “don't blink or you'll miss it” kind of things.
 Every day, thousands of cars pass by on the their way down busy Route 7 and barely notice this odd, little park on the corner of Route 7 and Home Avenue.

 While it's doubtful that anyone makes a special trip to this park, unlike the nearby grand and gorgeous Oakledge Park, many of the locals simply take it for granted.
 The oblivious TJ Maxx shoppers barely acknowledge it's existence on their way to discount shopping nirvana.
+Honestly though, it's a unique work of art that is definitely worth taking a moment or two to enjoy.

 The question is who designed this creepy little corner park and why the odd looking concrete gargoyle like figures?